jjjimenez100/Road2Js/README.md

 36. Prefer single line ternaries and avoid having nested ones in a single line.

 37. Use braces with all multiline block statements.
+This allows you to easily add extra line of statements in the future.

 38. Use `/** ... */` for multiline comments and `// ..` for single ones.